-Not sure what to pack for a study holiday abroad?
+Not sure wich is the best study holiday packing list?
 Here is a practical checklist of everything your children may need for two unforgettable weeks away!

 The decision has finally been made: this summer, your children are heading off on a study holiday abroad.
 You have already completed the booking, prepared all the required documents, and they are probably already trying to practise the language they will be studying.